-Seven year old Lydia was born with a very complex case of Gastroschisis, a condition where the intestines extend outside of the abdomen through a hole next to the belly button.

-Back in 2013, when Lydia was just a few hours old, she was rushed to Alder Hey for an emergency operation to put her intestines back inside.
-Lydia struggled for some time because her bowels didn’t work very well, and a few months later she had to have another operation.
+Back in 2013, when Lydia was just a few hours old, she was rushed to Alder Hey for an emergency operation.
+She had been born with a very complex case of Gastroschisis, a condition where the intestines extend outside of the abdomen through a hole next to the belly button.
+Even after the operation Lydia struggled for some time because her bowels didn’t work very well, and she had to return to Alder Hey have another operation a few months later.

-Three-quarters of her intestines had to be removed, leaving Lydia with the bare minimum needed to absorb the food she needed to grow and develop normally.
-Lydia needed intravenous feeds with a drip solution called TPN (Total Parental Nutrition).
-She was not able to be fed by mouth to start with – all her food was going straight into her blood stream and nothing into her stomach.
+Three-quarters of her intestines were removed, leaving Lydia with the bare minimum needed to absorb the food she needed for healthy growth and development.
+Lydia was fed intravenously with a drip solution because she was unable to be fed by mouth to start with – all her food was going straight into her blood stream and nothing into her stomach.
 It took quite a while for her to be able eat and drink the way a baby usually does.

-Lydia's mum Clare, said “The care both Lydia and myself received on the Neonatal ward at Alder Hey far exceeded any expectations I ever imagined.
-Not only did I fully trust the nurses with the care of something so precious as my baby every day and every night I was comforted by their care and expertise.’"
+Lydia's mum Clare, said “The care both Lydia and myself received on the Neonatal ward at Alder Hey far exceeded any expectations I had.
+Not only did I fully trust the nurses with the care of something so precious as my baby, every day and every night I was comforted by their care and expertise.”

-Lydia’s mum continued “The new enhancements to the neonatal ward sound incredible and would have made such a difference to us as a family.
+Clare said “The new enhancements to the neonatal ward sound incredible and would have made such a difference to us as a family.
 Lydia has two older sisters who love her very much.
 I felt so guilty leaving Lydia when I went to see my two girls at home and vice versa.
 Having them there with us more, in our own child friendly private area, would have really helped with Lydia’s recovery.
 The experience with Lydia was tough but it made us all very strong as a family. –I felt blessed we had a happy ending and that Lydia was able to come home and get to grow up without any serious medical conditions.”